pmcote/ComplementEngine/README.md

-Compliment Engine
-A Spring 2013 Software Design project by Paige Cote, Alison Berkowitz, and Jessica Diller
+Compliment Engine: A Spring 2013 Software Design project by Paige Cote, Alison Berkowitz, and Jessica Diller
 ============

 Our App: